Dr4tez/sing-box4asus/readme.txt

 3. In the last step, if your config.json specifies one or two TUN interfaces, you will be prompted to change the routing table numbers for each of these interfaces.
 It is recommended to decline changing them, as the numbers indicated there are likely not used by your router.
 They may already be occupied only if you have set it up that way yourself, which means you understand how best to proceed in this case.
 4. After this, you will be prompted to run the sing-box script.
 If you are ready, agree.

 VI.
-Update.
-To start the update, run the following command in the router's command line: sbs update
-When executed, the main sbs script and the sbs-monitor* script files will be updated, as well as the sing-box core, if you confirm its update.
-Your config.json will remain untouched, as will the script settings, since they are stored in a separate sbs-conf file.

-VII.
-Management commands.
+Script management commands.
 To start the sing-box script, run the following command in the router's command line: sbs start
-If you want to completely stop the script and do not want it to start automatically when the router reboots, run the following command in the command line: sbs stop
+If you want to completely stop the script and do not want it to start automatically when the router reboots, run the following command: sbs stop
+To remove the script and all the results of its activity, run the following command: sbs remove
-You can see a complete list of commands with their descriptions by running the following command in the command line: sbs
+You can see a complete list of commands with their descriptions by running the following command: sbs

-*sbs-monitor- an auxiliary script that is active only during the operation of sing-box.
-It monitors and restores rules and routes created by the main script if they were deleted during certain system events.